 DAY ONE: WALKING & SHOPPING IN DOWNTOWN DENVER

-"I See What You Mean," or better known as "The Big Blue Bear" on 14th and California streets.
-Created by Denver-based artist Lawrence Argent, this delightful 40-foot sculpture, peers curiously into the building, injecting a sense of fun and playfulness into the Convention Center.
-Take a photo or two of this only-in Denver icon — he looks good from all angles.
+"I See What You Mean," or better known as "The Big Blue Bear," on 14th and California streets, was created by Denver-based artist Lawrence Argent.
+This delightful 40-foot sculpture peers curiously into the building, injecting a sense of fun and playfulness into the Colorado Convention Center.
+Take a photo or two of this only-in-Denver icon — he looks good from all angles.

-An outdoor entertainment and shopping destination, located on the 16th Street pedestrian mall in the heart of Downtown Denver.
-The Denver Pavilions feature 40 shops, restaurants and entertainment venues including a movie theater and bowling alley.
-This two city block, three stories high, open-air mall also offers convenient underground parking.
-16th Street between Welton and Tremont streets.
+An outdoor entertainment and shopping destination, this center is located on the 16th Street pedestrian mall between Welton and Tremont streets in the heart of downtown Denver.
+The Denver Pavilions features 40 shops, restaurants and entertainment venues, including a movie theater and bowling alley.
+This two-city-block, three-stories-high, open-air mall also offers convenient underground parking.
 Open 10 a.m.–8 p.m.
-Monday–Saturday; noon–6 p.m.
+Monday–Saturday and noon–6 p.m.
 Sundays.

 A Forbes Four Star, AAA Four Diamond luxury landmark located in the heart of downtown Denver.
 The Brown Palace Hotel & Spa is a charter member of National Trust Historic Hotels of America.
-The hotel opened its doors on August 12, 1892 - and hasn't closed them for a single moment since.
-This luxurious four-star hotel remains one of the city's crown jewels today with its stunning stained glass atrium lobby, extravagant suites and extraordinary dining venues.
-The hotel's original artesian spring well is located 720 feet deep beneath the lobby floor and still provides water to every faucet in the hotel.
+The hotel opened its doors on August 12, 1892, and hasn't closed them for a single moment since.
+The Brown Palace remains one of the city's crown jewels today, with its stunning stained glass atrium lobby, extravagant suites and extraordinary dining venues.
+The hotel's original artesian spring well is located 720 feet beneath the lobby floor and still provides water to every faucet in the hotel.
 Historical tours available.

 Modeled after the U.S. Capitol, the magnificent Colorado State Capitol is topped by a dome containing more than 200 ounces of real gold.
 The 13th step on the west side is exactly one mile (5,280 feet) above sea level.
 The Colorado State Capitol building is open to the public 7:30 a.m.–5 p.m.
 Monday through Friday.
 Free public tours are offered hourly from 10 a.m. to 3 p.m.

-Denver's History Colorado Center includes exhibits and programs that tell the stories of Colorado and engage visitors in the past, present and future of our state!
-Enjoy interactive exhibits like a virtual ride in a real Model T; testing your skills on a ski jump simulator; and setting off dynamite in a 1880s hard-rock mine.
+Denver's History Colorado Center includes exhibits and programs that tell the stories of Colorado and engage visitors in the past, present and future of our state.
+Enjoy interactive exhibits like a virtual ride in a real Model T; testing your skills on a ski jump simulator and setting off dynamite in an 1880s hard-rock mine.
 Open daily 10 a.m.–5 p.m.

 LOWER DOWNTOWN DENVER

-Denver's Union Station has undergone a massive restoration and re-development that has made it an exciting place in the heart of downtown.
+Denver Union Station has undergone a massive restoration and re-development that has made it an exciting place in the heart of downtown.
 The 1914 Beaux-Arts station is now a hub for transportation, dining, shopping and entertainment with 112 hotel rooms, four new Colorado chef-owned restaurants, two quick-service restaurants, local one-of-a-kind shops and a Colorado beer hall.
 Direct rail service connects Denver International Airport and this historic landmark.
 The Crawford Hotel offers guided tours of the station.

 An independent community bookstore, Tattered Cover offers lots of nooks and crannies.
-It has the intimacy of a smaller bookshop, and an ample supply of sofas and chairs.
+It has the intimacy of a smaller bookshop and an ample supply of sofas and chairs.
 Readers are sure to feel at home.
-The Lower Downtown (LoDo) location is open Monday-Friday 6:30 a.m.-9 p.m.; Saturday 9 a.m.-9 p.m.
-Sunday 10 a.m. to 6 p.m.
-Tattered Cover also has a new location at Denver Union Station.
+The Lower Downtown (LoDo) location is open every day.
+Tattered Cover also has a location at Denver Union Station.

 Denver's urban shopping and dining district is also the city's oldest and most historic block.
 Complete with glittering lights strung over the entire block, Larimer Square is charming and elegant with a nightlife that defines hip urban renewal.
 Victorian buildings house specialty boutiques and unique chef-driven restaurants.
-Shop one-of-a-kind stores with distinctive fashion and exclusive offerings.
-Special events and a vibrant atmosphere year-round.
-Larimer Street between 14th and 15th streets.
+Shop one-of-a-kind stores with distinctive fashion and exclusive offerings, and enjoy special events and a vibrant atmosphere year-round.
+Located on Larimer Street between 14th and 15th streets.

 SPEND THE AFTERNOON SHOPPING AND EXPLORING OTHER NEARBY ATTRACTIONS

 Cherry Creek North is all about atmosphere and authenticity, making any shopping experience one to remember.
 From unique jewelry and art to couture fashion and accessories, Cherry Creek North has the highest concentration of high-end retail in the region.
 The 16-block district is also home to an impressive collection of well-established galleries, renowned restaurants, luxurious day spas and more.
-Located across from the Cherry Creek Shopping Center between 1st and 3rd streets, Cherry Creek North is a must see for the savvy shopper, art lover or foodie begging for a thrill!
+Located across from the Cherry Creek Shopping Center between 1st and 3rd avenues, Cherry Creek North is a must-see for the savvy shopper, art lover or foodie begging for a thrill!

 Denver's premier regional outdoor space, City Park is home to the Denver Zoo; the Denver Museum of Nature & Science and IMAX; tennis courts; horseshoes; baseball, football and soccer fields; two lakes; historical monuments and statuary; picnic sites and two playgrounds.

-Explore the Space exhibit, Exhibition Health, gems & minerals exhibit and the Dinosaur exhibition.
-The Denver Museum of Nature & Science also features IMAX and a planetarium.
-Open every day 9 a.m.–5 p.m.
+Explore exhibits like Space Odyssey, Exhibition Health, Gems & Minerals, Egyptian Mummies and Prehistoric Journey.
+The Denver Museum of Nature & Science also features an IMAX theater and a planetarium.
+Open every day from 9 a.m.–5 p.m.

-The Denver Zoo spans over 75 acres and is home to more than 4,000 animals including rare amur leopards, okapi, black rhinoceros, elephants, vampire bats, orangutan, Komodo dragons and more!
+The Denver Zoo spans over 75 acres and is home to more than 4,000 animals, including rare Amur leopards, okapi, black rhinoceros, elephants, vampire bats, orangutan, Komodo dragons and more!
 The Toyota Elephant Passage exhibit is the largest bull elephant habitat in the world.
-The zoo's new Amur tiger habitat, The Edge, will bring guests closer than ever to these magnificent felines.
-Open every day 9 a.m.-5 p.m.
+The zoo's new Amur tiger habitat, The Edge, brings guests closer than ever to these magnificent felines.
+Open every day from 9 a.m. to 5 p.m.

-This oasis in the middle of the city has 45 different gardens (some 33,000 plants), as well as one of the nation's top 10 conservatories.
+This oasis in the middle of the city has 45 different gardens, some 33,000 plants, and one of the nation's top 10 conservatories.
 Relax in the Japanese Garden, climb through the Rock Alpine Garden and explore the Mordecai Children's Garden.
-Denver Botanic Gardens is open everyday 9 a.m.–5 p.m.
+Denver Botanic Gardens is open every day 9 a.m.–5 p.m.

 DAY THREE: TAKE A DAY TRIP TO THE ROCKY MOUNTAINS OR A NEARBY TOWN

-Located 71 miles (114 km) northwest of Denver, Rocky Mountain National Park features 400 square miles (1,036 sq km) of scenic beauty, including Trail Ridge Road, the highest continuous highway in the world crossing the Continental Divide at over two miles above sea level.
+Located 71 miles (114 km) northwest of Denver, Rocky Mountain National Park features 400 square miles (1,036 sq km) of scenic beauty, including Trail Ridge Road, the highest continuous highway in the world, which crosses the Continental Divide at higher than two miles above sea level.
 The park has two information centers, hundreds of miles of hiking trails, tranquil lakes, waterfalls, wildlife and horseback riding.
 Estes Park is a resort town on the edge of the park with restaurants and shops.

-Mount Evans has the highest paved auto road in North America snaking its way to the 14,260-foot (4,346 m) summit.
-The road is open only from the Friday before Memorial Day through the first Monday in October, and frequently has snow on it, even in August.
+Mount Evans has the highest paved auto road in North America, snaking its way to the 14,260-foot (4,346 m) summit.
+The road is open only from the Friday before Memorial Day through the first Monday in October and frequently has snow on it, even in August.
 (The road closes at Summit Lake after Labor Day, preventing you from reaching the top).
-The view from the top takes in the entire Front Range.
-The summit is 60 miles (97 km) from downtown Denver.
+The summit is 60 miles (97 km) from downtown Denver and the view from the top takes in the entire Front Range.
 On your way up the mountain, be sure to stop at M. Walter Pesman Trail (maintained by Denver Botanic Gardens) for a wildflower hike; you won't see anything like the rare flowers and 1,500-year-old bristlecone pine trees anywhere else in the world.
 The trail winds through subalpine and alpine areas where wildflowers and animals of the fragile tundra live.

 Located just 42 miles (68 km) west of Denver, Georgetown is a delightful Victorian village set in a spectacular mountain valley with 200 restored buildings from the 1870s.
 The main street has shops and restaurants and many of the old homes have been turned into antique stores.
-The Georgetown Loop Mining & Railroad Park operates in the summer months with narrow gauge steam locomotives curling down a mountain ledge, at one point crossing over a 90-foot (27 m) high trestle with optional tour of a silver mine. -Can be combined with Mt.
+The Georgetown Loop Mining & Railroad Park operates during the summer months with narrow gauge steam locomotives curling down a mountain ledge, at one point crossing over a 90-foot-high (27 m) trestle with an optional tour of a silver mine. -Can be combined with Mt.
 Evans or the Golden area attractions-

-Situated at the foothills of the Rocky Mountains, Fort Collins offers fabulous recreational opportunities, diverse cultural attractions, a vibrant nightlife scene, and plenty of family friendly activities.
-Just 65 miles north of Denver (about an hour and 15 minutes drive) on I-25, the town is home to Colorado State University.
-Explore the city's 50 parks, 280 miles of trails, including paved and unpaved walking and bike trails, or go for a whitewater adventure on the Cache la Poudre, a river runner's paradise from May through September.
+Situated at the foothills of the Rocky Mountains, Fort Collins offers fabulous recreational opportunities, diverse cultural attractions, a vibrant nightlife scene and plenty of family-friendly activities.
+Just 65 miles north of Denver (about an hour's drive) on I-25, the town is home to Colorado State University.
+Explore the city's 50 parks, trek over 280 miles of trails (including paved and unpaved walking and bike trails) or go for a whitewater adventure on the Cache la Poudre, a river runner's paradise, from May through September.
 Downtown Fort Collins features a wide array of cuisine and nightlife options, not to mention some great shopping.
-And of course, no visit to the city would be complete without a trip to the world famous New Belgium Brewery, a must-see for craft beer aficionados.
+And of course, no visit to the city would be complete without a trip to the world-famous New Belgium Brewery, a must-see for craft beer aficionados.